Joe Musgrove: Major leagues

 In the postseason, he appeared in seven games, including four World Series games.
-In four innings pitched, he allowed three hits and three runs, but threw a scoreless top of the 10th inning of Game 5 against the Dodgers where he was the winning pitcher.
+In four innings pitched, he allowed three hits and three runs and threw a scoreless top of the 10th inning of Game 5 against the Dodgers where he was the winning pitcher.
 The series concluded after 7 games with the Astros winning the title.
 Three years later, it was revealed in the Houston Astros sign stealing scandal that the Astros had cheated during the 2017 season.
 Musgrove subsequently said he thought the team's championship was "tainted" because of this.

 Pittsburgh Pirates (2018–2020)

-On January 13, 2018, the Astros traded Musgrove, along with Michael Feliz, Colin Moran and Jason Martin, to the Pittsburgh Pirates for Gerrit Cole.
+On January 13, 2018, the Astros traded Musgrove, along with Michael Feliz, Colin Moran and Jason Martin, to the Pittsburgh Pirates in exchange for Gerrit Cole.
 He began the season on the disabled list and was activated on May 25, joining the starting rotation.
 Pitching against the St. Louis Cardinals on August 30, 2018, Musgrove began the game by throwing 21 consecutive strikes, the most by a major league pitcher to start a game since 1988.
 This included eight swinging strikes, six called strikes, two foul balls and five balls in play where the batter was put out by the Pirates fielders.
 In 19 starts, he finished with a record of 6–9 in 115 1/3 innings.

 In 2019, his left-on-base percentage of 63.2% was the worst in the majors.
 In 2020 for the Pirates, Musgrove recorded a 1–5 record and 3.86 ERA with 55 strikeouts in 39.2 innings pitched.